Cheese Filled Tortellini (100 G)

 How to consume Cheese Filled Tortellini without glucose spikes

-Incorporate healthy fats like avocado, nuts, or olive oil.
-These fats can help stabilize blood sugar levels.
+Include healthy fats like olive oil, avocado, or a small serving of nuts with your meal.
+These fats can help moderate the absorption of carbohydrates and stabilize blood sugar levels.

-Take your time to eat slowly and chew thoroughly, which can aid in better digestion and help regulate blood sugar spikes.
+Take your time to chew thoroughly and enjoy your meal.
+Eating slowly can help enhance digestion and regulate blood sugar spikes.

 Find Glucose response for your favourite foods